Registration and Tryouts

 In the event of potential inclement weather please refer to Seals Homepage for last minute updates on potential reschedules.

-RETURNING SEALS: Registration generally opens on March 1.
+RETURNING SEALS: Registration will be open February 15 - March 15 so we will have an accurate count for new swimmers.
+If your family wishes to take advantage of the 1 year sabbatical option, please contact Jeff Grosso the Head parent prior to March 15 cut-off.
 Please review new practice, meet and volunteer policies when deciding whether to join us again.
 Returning swimmers, whose families completed the prior season's minimum volunteer hours, do not need to try out.
-Returning swimmers must register before March 25, 2017 so we may have an accurate count of open spots.
-Failure to register by March 25 will mean you forfeit your spot on the team.
+Failure to register by the cut-off date will mean you forfeit your spot on the team.

-RETURNING SEALS' SIBLINGS: Returning swimmer siblings are allowed to tryout prior to new swimmer tryouts.
-Registration will open in March, you may register your new swimmer siblings during returning Seals registration.
+RETURNING SEALS' NEW SWIMMER SIBLINGS: Returning swimmer siblings are allowed to tryout prior to new family swimmer tryouts.
+Please register your new swimmer siblings during returning Seals registration.
 If they do not make the team you will be issued a refund.
-Returning Sibling tryouts are April 1, 2017 @ 3PM at the Circle C Swim center.
+Returning Sibling tryouts are April 8, 2018 at 2PM at the Circle C Swim center.
 Swimmers should be wearing goggles in tryouts.

-Swimmers are expected to be able to swim the full 25 yards of the pool unassisted without touching the lane lines and/or the walls during tryouts.
+At the actual swim tryout, swimmers are expected to be able to swim the full 25 yards of the pool unassisted without touching the lane lines and/or the walls during tryouts.
 Some freestyle strokes should be evident during the 25.
 If swimmers are unable to swim the length of the pool unassisted, the coaches will recommend that they spend the year in lessons to prepare for next year.
 Swimmers should demonstrate, but are not required to complete, 25 backstroke as well.
-Families that participate in Seals are required to volunteer, as Seals is a 100% volunteer run organization.
-Please be sure you've read and understand our Parent Policies (specifically point 6) before trying out for the team.
+Families that participate in Seals are required to volunteer, as Seals is a volunteer run organization.
+Please be sure you've read and understand our Parent Policies before trying out for the team.

 We cap the number of children at the total number allowed for the team.
-This helps reinforce a first come first serve process for tryouts.
 We will not know the exact count until returning swimmers have RSVP’d for the season.
 Additionally returning swimmer siblings are allowed to tryout prior to open tryouts.
 The last few years we have had between 15-20 spots open to new swimmers.

 All children need to wear a swimsuit and ideally googles.
 If your child has long hair you may want to bring a swim cap.
 Please bring a towel.
 Team and practice suits will be sold/ordered on tryout day.
 Jammer/speedos for the boys are not required at tryouts.